 If you have a 2.0 HDMI cable, it means that the content is encoded in this higher level of resolution and refresh rate than what your TV or computer can handle.

 The only method to tell whether an HDMI 2.0 cable is indeed a 2.0 connection is to attach it to your TV or computer and experiment with the display options.

 The resolution should be 4K, the refresh rate should be 60 Hz, and the color should be fully RGB if this information shows that the cable is a 2.0 connection.

-How to Check HDMI Version Windows
+How to Check HDMI Version on Windows

 If the website says that the device is not compatible, you might need to change some of the settings on your computer to be compatible.

-For example, if your HDMI device doesn’t support 3D or 4K, you might need to set different resolution and refresh rates to be compatible.
+For example, if your HDMI device doesn’t support 3D or 4K, you might need to set different resolutions and refresh rates to be compatible.
 The second way to check if your HDMI device is compatible is to connect your laptop to your display device (monitor or television).
 This will allow you to see the devices’ current video and audio quality.

-How to Check HDMI Version on TV
+How to Check the HDMI Version on a TV

 If you have a television with an HDMI port, you can use that port to check the HDMI version.
 In most cases, TVs have at least one HDMI port.